x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 > [!NOTE]
 > Once you select the **Your organization's email server** radio button under **Connection from**, the option under **Connection to** is greyed out, implying that it is the default option chosen.

-4. Click **Next**, and follow the instructions in the wizard.
+4. Click **Next**.

+5. On the **Connector name** screen, provide a name for the connector and click **Next**.

+6. In the **Authenticating sent email** screen, choose either of the two options and click **Next**.

 > [!NOTE]
+> If you choose the first option, provide your domain name (if your organization has only one domain) or any one of the domains of your organization (in case of multiple domains).
+If you choose the second option, provide the IP address of organization's domain server.

+7. On the **Review connector** page, review the settings you have configured and click **Create connector**.

+:::image type="content" source="../../media/create-connector-option.png" alt-text="The screen on which the option to create a connector is available":::

+The connector is created, and the notification message is displayed.
+(See the image below.)

+:::image type="content" source="../../media/connector-creation-notification.png" alt-text="The screen on which the notification message regarding connector creation is displayed":::

+> [!NOTE]
 > If you need more information, you can click the **Help** or **Learn More** links.
 In particular, see [Identifying email from your email server](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/dn910993(v=exchg.150)) for help in configuring certificate or IP address settings for this connector.
 The wizard will guide you through setup.

-5. At the end, click **Create connector**.

-:::image type="content" source="../../media/create-connector-option.png" alt-text="The screen on which the option to create a connector is available":::

-The notification message **Connector created** is displayed, as shown in the below screenshot.

-:::image type="content" source="../../media/connector-creation-notification.png" alt-text="The screen on which the notification message regarding connector creation is displayed":::

 #### For Classic EAC